jentery/506v2/portfolio.md

 ## Step 10 (Nov.
 17th): Record an Analysis of a Sound Object or Soundscape

 Engage an issue raised during the first ten weeks of seminar by recording your analysis of a sound object (such as an effect) or a soundscape of your choice from what we've studied.
 This is your opportunity to engage audio beyond semantic listening.
-Y

 Specs for your audio file: 5-10 minutes of you analyzing audio, plus a one- or two-sentence description of the recording and a list of works mentioned in it